Dear Rv Roof Magic and EPDM Coatings;

-I wanted to write to you and your potential customers about our recent experience using your Liquid Roof product to replace/repair the roof on our 1995 Fleetwood Flair motor home.
+I wanted to write to you and your potential customers about our recent experience using your Rv Roof Magic product to replace/repair the roof on our 1995 Fleetwood Flair motor home.
 I have also included a few pictures of the before and after.

 Our roof was damaged by the full body cover.
 We live in the Southern Sierras and we had our coach parked outside for the winter in the full zip-up cover.
 Too much stuff in the RV bay of the garage.
 While the cover is a great product, the winds were so strong and lasted for hours at a time, the top of the cover rubbed 90% of all the paint off of the EPDM sheeting in a few months, exposing the black.
 We had no idea this was happening and by the time we removed the cover in the Spring, there was very little paint left, as you can see from the before pictures.
 Every time we had to get on the roof, we would get covered in black!!!
 It was a real mess.